Exoplanets & Planetary Science

 Sub-Saturns, with masses intermediate of Neptune and Jupiter, represent an interesting population to study both the origins of giant planets and the mechanisms driving misalignment.
 Using the radial velocity anomaly of the RM effect, we measured the stellar obliquity for two close-in sub-Saturns in compact multiple-transiting systems: TOI-5126 b and TOI-5398 b.
 Both are spin-orbit aligned, joining a fast-growing group of just three other compact sub-Saturn systems, all of which exhibit spin-orbit alignment.
 Our obliquity measurements allow the first statistical analyses to be run on the stellar obliquities of close-in sub-Saturns, and we perform a random shuffling procedure to verify that the preferential alignment of compact sub-Saturns is statistically significant (to 2.6σ).
 Our results strongly suggest that sub-Saturn systems are primordially aligned and become misaligned largely in the post-disk phase, as appears to be the case increasingly for other exoplanet populations.

-N-body Simulations of Short-Period Giant Systems
+N-body Simulations of Short-Period Giants in Compact Multi-planet Systems

-In light of recent companion searches that have revealed a number of hot Jupiters with nearby companions (e.g., WASP-47 b; Becker et al. 2015, Kepler-730 b; Canas et al. 2019, TOI-1130 c; Huang et al. 2020, WASP-148 b; Hebrard et al. 2020, TOI-2494 b, TOI-5143 c; Quinn et al., in prep., WASP-132 b; Hord et al. 2022) and TTV signal searches (Wu et al. 2023), it is plausible that hot Jupiters in compact configurations are more common than we thought.
+In light of recent companion searches that have revealed a number of hot Jupiters with nearby planetary companions (e.g., WASP-47 b; Becker et al. 2015, Kepler-730 b; Canas et al. 2019, TOI-1130 c; Huang et al. 2020, WASP-148 b; Hebrard et al. 2020, TOI-2494 b, TOI-5143 c; Quinn et al., in prep., WASP-132 b; Hord et al. 2022) and TTV signal searches (Wu et al. 2023), it is plausible that hot Jupiters in compact configurations are more common than we thought.

 THUNDER: A Titan orbiter mission concept for NASA's New Frontiers program